+ JCERP on X/Twitter (please Follow)

 Need a Username/Password?

-Already have a Username/Password for Bulletin of Chemical Reaction Engineering & Catalysis?Go to Login
+Already have a Username/Password for Journal of Chemical Engineering Research Progress?Go to Login

 Need a Username/Password?Go to Registration

 All papers submitted to this journal must be written in good English.
 Authors for whom English is not their native language are encouraged to have their paper be checked before submission for grammar and clarity in a professional English editing services.
-Authors are recommended to use the professional English Editing Services.
+Authors are recommended to use the professional English Editing Services or Artificial Intellegence (AI) to improve the readability and language.

 Please be noted that the submitted work should not have been published or submitted for publication elsewhere.